nurbujang/pands-problem-sheet/README.md

 3. I used conditions If, else because it only involved 2 situation: weekday or weekend.
 If the numbers are <6, then it would output "Yes, unfortunately today is a weekday.
 Or else, it would output "It is the weekend, yay!".

 ### Conclusion:
-The program outputs "Yes, unfortunately today is a weekday." on Monday to Friday and "It is the weekend, yay!" on the weekends.
+The program outputs "Yes, unfortunately today is a weekday." from Monday to Friday and "It is the weekend, yay!" on the weekends.

 ### References:
 1. https://pynative.com/python-get-the-day-of-week/